Simon Franglen: Other work

 Franglen accompanied Barbra Streisand for her first live performance in 27 years at the Inauguration of President Bill Clinton in Washington DC.
 He also toured with her for the subsequent comeback tour.

 Recognition and awards

+On February 24, 1999, Franglen won the Grammy Award for Record of the Year for producing the Celine Dion song "My Heart Will Go On", which was used in the movie Titanic.

 At the 21st edition of the Ischia Global Film & Music Festival in Italy, Franglen won the Ischia Film & Music Award.

 On June 25, 2024, Franglen was invited into the Academy of Motion Picture Arts and Sciences for his work on Avatar: The Way of Water and The Magnificent Seven.

 Personal life

 The composer and producer Nick Franglen is his brother.
 The musician and writer Hans Keller was his great uncle.

 Franglen suffers from hereditary Otosclerosis and has worn hearing aids since the early 2010s.